MokiMeow/AURORA/docs/architecture/threat_model.md

 ### Elevation of Privilege
 - **Risk:** Code executed inside the sandbox escapes to the host.
-- **Mitigation:** Local sandbox uses least-privilege execution; Phase 1 will introduce hardened Docker and Firecracker profiles (seccomp, read-only mounts, network isolation).
+- **Mitigation:** Docker runtime enforces read-only root, curated mounts, seccomp, optional AppArmor, and CPU/memory quotas.
+Firecracker sandbox launches disposable microVMs via `firectl`, copies workspace snapshots, and only enables tap devices when egress is allowed.

-## Residual Risks (Phase 0)
+## Residual Risks (Phase 1)

-- Firecracker runner operates in passthrough mode; hardening is tracked for Phase 1.
+- Firecracker relies on host tooling (`firectl`/`firecracker`); continuous integration must validate binary provenance.
-- Model provider authentication depends on environment variables; secret rotation automation is pending.
+- Model provider authentication still depends on operator-managed environment variables; secret rotation automation is pending.
-- Telemetry exports to remote collectors require manual configuration and review.
+- Incident response playbooks for sandbox breakout detection need to be exercised with real alerts.
+- Signed artifact verification and supply-chain attestations remain future work.

 ## Next Steps

-1. Harden Firecracker/Docker isolation (Phase 1).
-2. Add signed artifact verification in executor policy checks.
+1. Automate signed artifact verification in executor and governance flow.
-3. Implement secret scanning allow/deny lists synchronized with governance policy decisions.
-4. Integrate incident response runbooks with telemetry alerting.
+2. Expand incident response runbooks with telemetry-driven alerting drills.
+3. Add automated rootfs attestation for Firecracker snapshots.
+4. Integrate remote telemetry exporters with per-tenant encryption at rest.

 This threat model should be revisited at the end of every major phase or when new integrations (cloud sandboxes, managed telemetry backends, federation peers) are introduced.